fastly/compute-sdk-python/README.md

 make test
 ```

-The integration tests automatically build the WebAssembly component, start viceroy, and verify all endpoints work correctly with the WIT APIs.
+The tests automatically build the WebAssembly component, start viceroy, and verify all endpoints work correctly with the WIT APIs.

 # Development